How to Calculate and Pay Quarterly Tax Estimates (My Exact Process)

 State Estimated Taxes

 Don’t forget state!
 I pay North Carolina estimated taxes through their DOR website using the same quarterly schedule.
 The process is similar — calculate estimated state tax liability, pay online.
+Related: How to Save for Taxes as a Freelancer.

 The Bottom Line

 Quarterly estimates are a 45-minute ritual four times a year.
-The safe harbor method (last year’s tax ÷ 4) is the simplest approach.
-If you want precision, calculate based on actual YTD income.
+The safe harbor method (last year’s tax ÷ 4) is the simplest approach and works for the vast majority of freelancers.
+If you want precision, calculate based on actual YTD income using the formula above.